11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 NAIA CAFE’ – EL CUYO

-This is my top favorite place at El Cuyo.
+This is my favorite place in El Cuyo.
 Too bad it closes too early at 2 pm.
 But if you like an early lunch you might be on time to grab yours before they close.

 The menu is rich and makes everybody happy, vegans and non-vegans.
 The vegan breakfast is to die for!